martindiphoorn/NextNote/tutorial.md

 <h2>Note details</h2>
 <a routerLink="/notes">Back to the overview</a>
 <p>
-  this will become the details page off our note.
+  this will become the details page of our note.
 You reached this note with id: {{id}}
 </p>
 ```